alexis120595/alexis120595/README.md

 👨‍💻 All of my projects are available at https://github.com/alexis120595?tab=repositories

-💬 Ask me about react, nodejs, redux, express
+💬 Ask me about Python, Nodejs, Sql, Express, Machine Learning

 📫 How to reach me alenegro0512@gmail.com